mozzarellaV8/agora-marketplace/poisson-weekly.md

 weekly$mw <- gsub("\\bw4\\b", "28", weekly$mw)
 ```

-There is one drawback about the weekly count gathering - months were assumed to have 4 weeks, which leads to only 48 weeks/year.

-# How much is there?

 Plot of observed weekly counts, with mean of counts and absolute differences bewtween mean and observed:

 ![observed](plots-01/1200px-ag-observed-01.jpeg)